dvosburg/mlm-contributions/use-case-docs/Migrating from Micro to SLES for MLM Container host.md

 mgradm stop
 ```

-On new Host (SLES15SP6) registered to SCC, adding the SUSE Manager Server 5.0 Extension and fully updated:
+On new Host (SLES15SP6) register to SCC, add the SUSE Manager Server 5.0 Extension and fully update.
+Run these commands as root:

 ```
 export OLD_HOST="old.host.fqdn"